-DO NOT use a pressure washer to clean the cooling system on an air-cooled engine; mud may form under the cooling shroud on the cylinder head and cooling fan.
+DO NOT use water or a pressure washer to clean the cooling system on an air-cooled engine; mud may form under the cooling shroud on the cylinder head and cooling fan resulting in engine overheating.

 • Keep engine air intake screen and cylinder head fins free of grass clippings, chaff, and dirt.
 Inspect intake screen and cooling fins for cleanliness and no damage.